-Parents have the right to withdraw their children from Philosophy & Ethics lessons.
-Parents are encouraged to discuss this with the Headteacher and Subject Leader for Philosophy & Ethics before making a final decision.
+Parents have the right to withdraw their children from Philosophy & Ethics lessons and students also have this right from age 16.
+Parents (or students if appropriate) are encouraged to discuss this with the Headteacher and Subject Leader for Philosophy & Ethics before notifying the school of their decision to be withdrawn.